 Laid-back Gozo is a highlight of any visit to Malta.
-Easily accessible from the main island by ferry crossing or cruise, Gozo boasts beautiful scenery and fascinating history.
+Easily accessible from the main island by ferry crossing or cruise, this is a key part of any of Odyssey’s Malta tours easily reached in a short boat ride using the local ferry Gozo boasts beautiful scenery and fascinating history.

 Gozo has been inhabited since 5000 BC, when farmers from nearby Sicily crossed over.
 The island is home to many of the world’s oldest freestanding buildings, including the famous neolithic Ġgantija temples, a UNESCO World Heritage Site, and the megalithic Xagħra Stone Circle.
 Tradition holds that Gozo was featured in The Odyssey, as the island of Ogy’gia, where the sea nymph Calypso held Odysseus prisoner for seven years.
 The island has been ruled from Malta from antiquity, with the exception of a brief period of independence when the people of Gozo rose up against French forces during the Napoleonic Wars.

 The capital of the island, Victoria, known locally as Rabat, is a small walled city with a long history.
 Settlement in the area was established by the Phoenicians, and was passed over to the Romans.
 The city centers around Il-Kastell (or the Cittadella), a small citadel which has long protected the city from invasion.
 Though fortifications date back to the Bronze Age, the current fortress was built in the 15th century.
 Following a terrible raid on Gozo by the Ottoman Empire, in which most of the island’s population (around 5000 people) was put into slavery, it became tradition for each of the island’s families to sleep in Il-Kastell at night until the 17th century.